Kareri Lake: Seven Lake Trek

 Kareri Lake serves as the base camp for all the seven sacred high elevation glacial lakes situated at the Dhauladhar Ranges.

 Route of the Seven Lake Trek including Kareri Lake acting as the first checkpoint and Triund as the last checkpoint (or vice versa).

-Kareri Lake also serves as a base camp for the popular Seven Lake Trek of Dhauladhar.
+Kareri Lake also serves as a base camp for the popular Seven Lake Trek of the Dhauladhar.
 Although there are more than 22 high elevation lakes in the Dhauladhar Ranges, seven among these are popular among trekkers in this region.
 All of the lakes are considered sacred and attributed to Lord Shiva.
-The Seven Lake Trek is a 5-7 day moderate-to-difficult level trek comprising trekking among the high elevation passes such as Indrahar Pass(4342m), Mankiani Pass (4250m) and Gaj Pass (4140m) and the seven high elevation glacial lakes of Dhauladhar, namely Nag Dal, KaliKund/Kali Dal Lake, Nag Chhatri Lake, Chandrakup Lake, Dam Ghodi Tal Lake and Lam Dal with Kareri Lake acting as the base camp for the trek as well as the first point of the trek with Triund acting as its last checkpoint.
+The Seven Lake Trek is a 5–7 day moderate-to-difficult level trek comprising trekking among the high elevation passes such as Indrahar Pass (4342m), Mankiani Pass (4250m) and Gaj Pass (4140m) and the seven high elevation glacial lakes of Dhauladhar, namely Nag Dal, Kali Kund/Kali Dal Lake, Nag Chhatri Lake, Chandrakup Lake, Dam Ghodi Tal Lake and Lam Dal with Kareri Lake acting as the base camp for the trek as well as the first point of the trek with Triund acting as its last checkpoint.